objcio/articles/2014-12-08-activity-tracing.md

 ## Breadcrumbs

-Breadcrumbs are used for what the name suggests: your code leaves a trail of labeled events while it executes to provide context in case a crash happens.
+Breadcrumbs are used for what the name suggests: your code leaves a trail of labeled events while it executes in order to provide context in case a crash happens.
 Setting breadcrumbs is very simple:

 ```
 os_activity_set_breadcrumb("event description");